Creating Exposed Rafter Tails

 • On the Structure panel:

-• Check Build Roof Framing
+• Check Build Roof Framing.

-• Remove the check from Soffits
+• Remove the check from Soffits.

-• Remove the check from Eave Sub Fascia
+• Remove the check from Eave Sub Fascia.

-• Remove the check from Gable Fascia
+• Remove the check from Gable Fascia or Eave Fascia.
+Unchecking one will also uncheck the other.

-4. Select 3D> Create Perspective View> Perspective Full Overview to create a 3D view of the structure.
+2. Select 3D> Create Perspective View> Perspective Full Overview to create a 3D view of the structure.

 • Verify that the correct Layer Set is selected.